Text: Solveig Hansen, 2016

 Any storyteller knows the importance of turning points in a narrative.
 One of the most famous turning points ever in a movie is the nod leading up to the Marseillaise scene in Casablanca.

-Victor is in the café when a group of German officers start singing patriotic “Die Wacht am Rhein.”
+Victor is in the café when a group of German officers starts singing patriotic “Die Wacht am Rhein.”
 He asks the house band to play “La Marseillaise.”
-The band members look at Rick, who nods.
+The band members look at Rick, who gives them a silent nod.
 In the “duel of anthems” that follows, the Germans are drowned out by the French.

 One small nod.
 It’s brilliant.

 If you watch NCIS, you may recall Director Vance telling the story of the close-up shot to Gibbs in the episode called Rule Fifty-One.
 With this nod, Vance explains, Rick made a commitment and joined the cause.
 “All he had to do was nod,” Gibbs says.
 Vance replies, “And that started everything.”

 In The Holiday, Iris (Kate Winslet) befriends 90-year-old Arthur (Eli Wallach), a long-retired screenwriter who tells her that his friends wrote Casablanca but that he suggested they add “kid” to “Here’s looking at you, kid,” one of the many memorable lines in the movie.
 As Miles (Jack Black) says, “Hello!
 Which totally makes the line.”
 “Here’s looking at you, Ilsa” wouldn’t have the same ring to it.